Flora E. Lowry

 Flora E. Lowry (Woods; September 14, 1879 – April 21, 1933) was an American anthologist from Wisconsin, affiliated with the American Literary Association.
 In the early 1900s, she collected and catalogued the work of authors from the state.
 Lowry possessed what was perhaps the most complete private collection of books by Wisconsin writers and of data concerning Wisconsin authors in the state.
 Her activism led her to establish, design, and execute the "Hall of Fame for Wisconsin Authors".

 Lowry's career began as a teacher, before she became a prodigious writer, mostly of poetry.
 She was also a club woman who lectured at women's clubs and literary societies on the literature of Wisconsin, bringing along exhibits of books and publications published in the state.

 Early life and education

 Flora E. Wood (or Woods) was born near Hancock, Wisconsin, September 14, 1879.
 Her father was B. S. Woods.
 There were at least thee siblings, including two sisters, Mrs. Archie Tyrrell and Mrs. A. Page, and a brother, Roy Woods.
 Her aunt was Sarah J. Wood.

 Lowry was a student in the public schools of the town, and also of those in Nebraska.
 After returning to Hancock, she became a graduate of Stevens Point Normal School (now University of Wisconsin–Stevens Point) before studying at the University of Wisconsin.

 Career

 Lowry taught in La Crosse, Wisconsin public schools for several years.
-There, she met Robert B. Lowry, and they married on July 19, 1906.
+There she met Robert B. Lowry, and they married on July 19, 1906.
 He went on to become a banker.
-The Lowry's had at least one child, a son.
+The Lowrys had at least one child, a son.

 She served as press reporter for the Alpha chapter, local branch of the Delphian Society.